xdslproject/xdsl/README.md

 pip install xdsl
 ```

+*Note:* This version of xDSL is validated against a specific MLIR version,
+interoperability with other versions may result in problems.
+The supported
+MLIR version is commit `04fc02e583b06b846315904a55af9c273c8b20b9`.

 ## Getting Started

 To get familiar with xDSL, we recommend starting with our Jupyter notebooks.
 The